raj-chinagundi/shadowsearch/README.md

 A Chrome extension that provides intelligent page analysis, contextual search, and AI-powered insights directly in your browser.
 Backed by Cloudflare Workers AI and R2 for session-scoped source storage.

+**Note:** You will need to deploy your own Cloudflare Workers to use this extension!
+The extension relies on Cloudflare Workers for AI analysis, insights, QA, and search functionality.
+Follow the setup instructions below to deploy your workers before using the extension.

 ## UI
 <img src="https://github.com/raj-chinagundi/shadowsearch/blob/main/icons/2_img.png" alt="UI Preview" width="500"/> <br>